soal/vue-mapbox-geocoder/README.md

 Same for `proximity` prop that internally invokes mapbox-gl-geocoder `setProximity` method.

-Also you can call `query` method to query search and get results programmaticaly
+Also you can call `query` method to query search and get results programmatically.